Here is an example of how to respectfully decline a meeting to make time to work on a higher priority.

 This initiative is important to me.
 I was part of the kick off and subsequent discussions, and this project is on a good track.
-I will skip this upcoming meeting because I don’t need to personally contribute in, nor make decisions in this next meeting.
+I will skip this instance of the meeting because I don’t need to personally contribute in, nor make decisions in this next meeting.

-I trust [named colleagues] — who I have preciously discussed with — to represent my interests in this meeting.
-I will follow up with them afterwards, if necessary.
+I trust [named colleagues] — who I have discussed with — to represent my interests in this meeting.
+I will follow up with them afterwards, as needed

-I will use the time to focus on [another project] that needs my attention.
+I will use this time to focus on other work that needs my attention.

 If I am missing something and y’all do need me to personally attend this meeting — let me know and I will participate.

 — Rajiv Pant राजीव पंत 潘睿哲